Logo

 Based on historical price action, these patterns provide insights into potential future price movements.

-By familiarizing yourself with these patterns, you can better predict market behavior and make more informed trading decisions.
+By familiarizing yourself with these patterns, you can better predict market behavior and make more informed trading decisions in 2025.

 How Do You Use a Trading Pattern Cheat Sheet?